 The walk to Aguas Calientes is along the train tracks.

-We can tell that we are getting close to our destination of Aguas Calientes: we notice more and more "clean looking" trekkers in fancy clothes looking very fresh... they are day trippers!.
-We are only a short walk away from a hot shower.
-The first in 4 days!
+We can tell that we are getting close to our destination of Aguas Calientes.
+We´ll notice more and more trekkers along the trek...
+We´ll be only a short walk away from a hot shower.
 There are no words to describe the joy of seeing the town of Aguas Calientes, the tired legs are quickly forgotten as we are near our hotel.
 Not only would we get to take a hot shower, but also sleep in a real bed...
-Hurra!
+Hurra!.

 We all meet for dinner at a restaurant and get a plan for our next day.

-We catch a bus from Aguas Calientes to Machu Picchu, the buses start running from 5:30-6am.
+Today is the most wonderful day, Machupicchu wait for us!!!
+We´ll catch a bus from Aguas Calientes to Machu Picchu, the buses start running from 5:30-6am.
 What does this mean?
-This means that all the people who took the 1st bus are most likely going to get to Macchu Picchu before others and be the first enjoying the Sunrise, also well rested and relaxed and with full of energy for climb Huayna Picchu mountain or Machupicchu mountain if you decide it.
+This means that all the people who took the 1st bus are most likely going to get to Machu Picchu before others and be the first enjoying the Sunrise, also well rested and relaxed and with full of energy for climb Huayna Picchu mountain or Machupicchu mountain if you decide it.

 Macchu Picchu is an incredible spectacle of architecture, culture, and history.